Hyphanet: Vulnerabilities

-HTL Attack Controversy
+HTL attack controversy

 In 2011, an officer at an ICAC taskforce in Missouri attempted to use what they believed was a vulnerability in the Hops-To-Live feature in Hyphanet.
 When a node makes a request, it specifies a number $n$, where $n$ is the amount of different times the request for information can be bounced through the network to other nodes.
 The ICAC falsely assumed that the HTL decreases similar to a counter, where the node next in line performs $n-1$ on the counter indiscriminately, when in actuality, the node next in line has a 50% chance of subtracting the current count by one or not, a strategy specifically implemented to avoid that exact attack that was present in Hyphanet since 2008.

 In a separate paper in 2017, Levine et al. claimed to have found a similar probabilistic method relying on the HTL counter.
 The Hyphanet maintainer at the time criticized the paper, claiming that it made the same critical misassumption regarding the hop counter behavior, and had also used false math that relied on overly-optimistic conditions in both the 2017 paper and another one released in 2020.

 Brian Levine has developed other pieces of software such as Torrential Downpour (law enforcement tool for BitTorrents), which have been similarly criticized as potentially outputting false information, as individuals who were searched with evidence from Torrential Downpour often did not have any evidence of downloaded or logs of viewed illicit material, nor any evidence that they actually even used BitTorrent software.

-Vulnerability Court Cases
+Vulnerability court cases

 Canada

 An agent from the Peel Regional Police attempted to use the original ICAC vulnerability on a defendant in a child sexual exploitation material investigation by filing a search warrant for an IP he claimed was requesting a known video of sexual abuse of a child.
 During the trial, the defendant had argued that both the surveillance on Hyphanet and the subsequent subpoena of his IP were unsound.
 After details regarding the attack were disclosed to the judge by the constable, the judge ruled that the officer overplayed the power of the attack and omitted information regarding key caveats about the attack that prevented the original judge from making an informed decision, which was considered a violation of the right to full disclosure, though the judge only dismissed the rest of the evidence from being used due to semi-unrelated issues with the IP address subpoena to TekSavvy, arguing that because the officer testified that he was advised that the caveats in the methodology were privileged information by a legal team, and that there was little proof of the false evidence having been used purposeful in bad-faith, the Hyphanet attack by itself did not classify as a purposeful, egregious, or overly intrusive abuse of the legal system that is needed for evidence to be dismissed in Canada.